Bigizic/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-## In this project, I created three connected classes to represent Base, rectangles and squares.
+## In this project, I created three connected classes to represent Base, Rectangle and Square.
 I wrote my own test suite using the unittest module to test all functionality for each class.

 ## tests/: